Why I Quit Being a Baha’i

 Bro, turn it down a notch!
 Firstly, what’s with the all-caps?
 Secondly, it does NOT need to be this fancy.
 It’s only doing so for an unnecessary flourish.

 Just ask any Baha’i the definition of a word that they say often in prayers.
-See how many know what this means: “tabernacle“.
+See how many know what this word means: “tabernacle“.
 (Asking this question is one of my hobbies.
 Also works on Christians!)

-The more modern writings are also just huge paragraphs of unnecessarily complex text.
+The more modern writings are also huge paragraphs of complex text.
 A lot of things were written by the great-grandson of the founder, a guy named Shoghi Effendi.
 His style was pages and pages of single-paragraph text.
 This has been kept today.

 The Baha’is Say They Question, but Don’t Do it Enough.